Overview

 To check current road conditions with Caltrans click here.

-Many of the peaks in the area can be done from Inyo Nat. access with no permits.
+Many of the peaks in the area can be done from Inyo National Forest access with no permits.

-For access via Yos.
-Nat.
-Park a 20$ permit per vehicle good for 7 days must be obtained.
+For access via Yosemite National Park there is a $35 permit per vehicle which is good for 7 days.

 Be prepared for mosquitos during the early summer especially around trees, lakes and streams.
 Pack some deet.